arkirchner/resourcer/README.md

 ## Goals

 Resourcer is intentionally kept minimalistic.
 The primary goal of this project is to create a responsive single page application without rendering HTML on the client.
-Instead, Turbolinks and Stimulus are updating the page with server-side rendered HTML.
+Instead, [Turbolinks](https://github.com/turbolinks/turbolinks) and [Stimulus](https://github.com/stimulusjs/stimulus) are updating the page with server-side rendered HTML.

 Through the work on this project, I want to test the pros and cons of this development apogee.

 ## Rules of the road

-This project is following Thoughtbots exelent style guides.
+This project is following Thoughtbots excellent style guides.

 You can read a [description of the rules here](https://github.com/thoughtbot/guides/tree/master/style).